 When to Be Cautious with Wrist Mobility Poses

-These yoga for hand health poses are generally super safe, but you’ve got to be mindful to avoid making any existing issues worse.
+These poses are generally accessible when practiced mindfully, but it’s important to avoid making any existing issues worse.
 Here’s what to watch for:

-- Stop at Sharp Pain: A gentle stretch feels good, but if you hit sharp pain, pump the brakes.
+- Stop at Sharp Pain: Gentle stretch is okay; if you feel sharp pain, pause and ease out.

-- Avoid Injury: Got a wrist injury or intense pain?
-Check in with a doctor before jumping into these stretches.
+- Avoid Injury: If you have a wrist injury or intense pain, check in with a healthcare professional before starting or changing your routine.

 - Watch for Numbness: Tingling may signal nerve issues—ease off and seek advice.